 Vertica MPP Database Overview and TPC-DS Benchmark Performance Analysis (Part 2)

 In Post 1 I outlined the key architectural principles behind Vertica’s design and what makes it one of the top MPP/analytical databases available today.
-In this instalment, I will go through the database installation process (across one and multiple nodes), some of the issues I encountered (specific to the off-the-shelf hardware I used) as well as some other titbits regarding subsequent configuration and tuning.
+In this instalment, I will go through the database installation process (across a single and multiple nodes), some of the issues I encountered (specific to the off-the-shelf hardware I used) as well as some other titbits regarding subsequent configuration and tuning.
 For a TLDR version of Vertica installation process you can watch the following video instead.

 Installing Vertica